3 Easy Steps to Go Solar

 It is easy!
 Northwest Electric and Solar will walk you through the process and handle the necessary permits and paperwork.

 Solar Installation: Residential projects take two to three days; larger projects take longer.
 Our journeyman electrician needs access to the site’s main electric breaker panel.
-Roof work starts with roof attachments and ends with addition of solar panels and connecting all the wiring.
+Roof work starts with roof attachments and ends with the addition of solar panels and connecting all the wiring.
 When complete, we test the system to make sure everything works; this is called “commissioning.”
-Electrical inspection usually occurs within a day or two after installation is complete.
+The electrical inspection usually occurs within a day or two after installation is complete.
 The system “goes live” when the utility puts in the two-way net meter.

 Financing with a Zero-Down Loan

 As a clean energy provider in Washington State, we recommend working directly with a statewide credit union.
 Financing is readily available from these institutions that specialize in solar, energy efficiency and EV loans for residential and, commercial projects.
 You can fill out the loan application online.
 We will provide you with the needed technical details.
 Upon your approval, they can send your down-payment directly to us.
 Secure online signatures are used.
 Contact the experts at PSCCU (Puget Sound Cooperative Credit Union).
 The loan is between you and the lender.